video

 It is waiting for us.

 The poem ends hopefully by saying that through experiencing a range of emotions, we can support other people who may be going through similar situations."
-Thank you for sharing that, Aisha.
+Yeah, thanks for sharing that, Aisha.

 The poem is rich in imagery that paints a picture of the emotions associated with "The Land of Blue."
-And imagery is the use of language to create a mental picture or a sensory experience for the reader or the listener.
+Refer to the poem.

 Here's Lucas.

-"Laura Mucha primarily mentions blue, linking it to emotional imagery such as tears and feeling weary.
+"Laura Mucha mostly mentions blue, linking it to emotional imagery such as tears and feeling weary.

 In contrast to this, she mentions gold and tangerine.

 These are more vibrant, brighter colours, usually representing warmth, happiness, and positivity."
-Yeah, good spot there, Lucas.
+Bit of a contrast.

 When reading "The Land of Blue" aloud, it has a clear rhythm and flow.